openharmony/docs/en/application-dev/quick-start/start-with-js-low-code.md

 - Create a project that supports low-code development.
 This method is used as an example in this topic.

 - In an existing project, create a Visual file for development.
+For details, see [Creating a .visual File That Supports Low-Code Development](#building-the-second-page).

 ## Creating a Project That Supports Low-Code Development